Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

 \textbf{Zero-shot learning} is to simply feed the task text to the model and ask for results.
 Many of the collected studies employ the Codex, CodeT5, and CodeGen (as shown in Section \ref{subsec_LLM Models}), which is already trained on source code.
-Hence, for the tasks dealing with source code like unit test case generation and program repair as demonstrated in previous sections, directly query the LLM with prompts is the common practice.
+Hence, for the tasks dealing with source code like unit test case generation and program repair as demonstrated in previous sections, directly querying the LLM with prompts is the common practice.
 There are generally two types of manners of zero-shot learning, i.e., with and without instructions.
-For example, \cite{63chatUniTest} would provide the LLMs with the instructions as ``please help me generate a JUnit test for a specific Java method ...'' to facilitate the unit test case generation.
-In contrast, \cite{66generatingUnitTests} only provides the code header of the unit test case (e.g., ``class \$\{className\}\$\{suffix\}Test \{''), and the LLMs would carry out the unit test case generation automatically.
+For example, Xie et al. \cite{63chatUniTest} would provide the LLMs with the instructions as ``please help me generate a JUnit test for a specific Java method ...'' to facilitate the unit test case generation.
+In contrast, Siddiq et al. \cite{66generatingUnitTests} only provide the code header of the unit test case (e.g., ``class \$\{className\}\$\{suffix\}Test \{''), and the LLMs would carry out the unit test case generation automatically.
 Generally speaking, prompts with clear instructions will yield more accurate results, while prompts without instructions are typically suitable for very specific situations.

 \textbf{Few-shot learning} presents a set of high-quality demonstrations, each consisting of both input and desired output, on the target task.
-As the model first sees the examples, it can better understand human intention and criteria for what kinds of answers are wanted, which is especially important for the tasks that is not so straightforward or intuitive to the LLM.
-For example, when conducting the automatic test generation from general bug reports, \cite{9generalBugReproduction} provides examples of bug reports (questions) and the corresponding bug reproducing tests (answers) to the LLM, and their results show that two examples can achieve the highest performance than no examples or other number of examples.
-Another example test assertion generation, \cite{56retrievalPromptSelection} provides demonstrations of the focal method, the test method containing an $<$AssertPlaceholder$>$, and the expected assertion, which enables the LLMs better understand the task.
+As the model first sees the examples, it can better understand human intention and criteria for what kinds of answers are wanted, which is especially important for tasks that are not so straightforward or intuitive to the LLM.
+For example, when conducting the automatic test generation from general bug reports, Kang et al. \cite{9generalBugReproduction} provide examples of bug reports (questions) and the corresponding bug reproducing tests (answers) to the LLM, and their results show that two examples can achieve the highest performance than no examples or other number of examples.
+Another example of test assertion generation, Nashid et al. \cite{56retrievalPromptSelection} provide demonstrations of the focal method, the test method containing an $<$AssertPlaceholder$>$, and the expected assertion, which enables the LLMs to better understand the task.